MRBBATES1/CustomEmojis/README.md

 If you are adding 'CustomEmojisBP' to your world you must enable the gametest toggle, otherwise this behaviour pack wont work.

+Please note you use the behaviour pack at your own risk.
+This is iseing experimental mode and should be done on a copy of your world.

 __Featured In:__

 <i>nothing</i>